MayankVatsa-source/MayankVatsa-source.github.io/README.md

 #PROCESS:
-Overview: I first analyzed the data separately (each month) in Excel, then used R to analyze the data as a whole (one year).
+[Overview]: I first analyzed the data separately (each month) in Excel, then used R to analyze the data as a whole (one year).
 Finally I created a dashboard to support design elements.

-#Microsoft Excel
-I initially wanted to gather and analyze my data in Excel because it was the tool I was most familiar with and I could get a general understanding of the data quicker.
-I did not combine all of the spreadsheets into one because that would've taken more processing power than my computer had.
+I initially wanted to gather and analyze my data in [Excel] because it was the tool I was most familiar with and I could get a general understanding of the data quicker.
+But due to limitaions in excel spreadsheet, combining the 12 moths data(which sums about 5 million) was not possible.
+As such I went for [R Studio] where using [rbind] function the data of all 12 files were combined.
+However besides RStudio and Tableau, Excel was used for generating pivot table and other charts for analysis.

+#STEPS TAKEN:
-I began downloading the data from [divvy-tripdata](https://www.google.com) , and turning the .csv files into excel spreadsheets.
-I downloaded the most recent year of data which was at the time of starting my project:
+I downloaded 12 months data from [divvy-tripdata](https://www.google.com) , and converted the .csv files into excel spreadsheets.
+However data in both csv and excel were kept for analysis purpose.
+The data was downloded from September 2023 to August 2024.

-September 2023

-October 2023

-November 2023

-December 2023

-January 2024

-February 2024

-March 2024

-April 2024

-May 2024

-June 2024

-July 2024

-August 2024

-Added two columns to all of the months:
+Added two columns namely ride_length and day_of_week to all of the months:

+ride_length:
-ride_length calculated the total ride length for each trip using the start_at column which was: ending time minus starting time.
+Calculated the total ride length for each trip subtracting end_at and  start_at column.
+day_of_week:

-day_of_week calculated the day of the week for each trip using the start_at column date.
+Calculated the day of the week for each trip using [weekday] function in start_at column.

 For every month in Excel created pivot tables and charts to go with the analysis.

 #R
-I originally wanted to use SQL but the files were too big to upload and I couldn't figure out how to utilize Google Cloud Platform.
-Instead I used R to analyze the data because it could handle all of the information quicker than Excel, and I wanted to work on my R skills.
-Below is my general process in R:

-View my full code on my Github for this capstone project attached.
+I tried to use SQL and Bigquery for preparing data for analysis, but I was comfortable with R programming.
+Below is my general process in R. My full code can be viewed in my [Github profile].

-Load all of the libraries I used: tidyverse, lubridate, hms, data.table
+Libraries used in R: tidyverse, lubridate, hms, data.table

 Uploaded all of the original data from the data source [divytrip](https://www.google.com)  into R using read_csv function to upload all individual csv files and save them in separate data frames.

-Merged the 12 months of data together using rbind to create a one year view
+Merged the 12 months of data together using rbind to create a one year view.

 Created a new data frame called cyclistic_date that would contain all of my new columns